ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/management/global-configuration.markdown

 ﻿# Manage Your Server : Global Configuration
-This feature allows you to define the behavior of the system once, and have it apply to all your databases, and using the RavenDB Cluster option, you can apply it across all you nodes in on go.
+Global Configuration feature allows you to define behavior for all server databases in one place.
-You can configure global behavior and override it on individual databases.
+This behavior is inherited automatically but also can be overridden by a user per database basis.

 You can configure global behavior for the following bundles:
 `Periodic export` - read more about periodic export configuration [here](../overview/settings/periodic-export).